 An F-1 student who is unable to complete degree requirements by the “Program End Date” on the Form I-20 may be granted an extension by their International Student Advisor (ISA).

-- A signature approval on this form from the Embedded International Student Accounts Representative.
-Email ISC@liberty.edu to set up an appointment or stop by the International Student Center.
+- Approval on this form from the Embedded International Student Accounts Representative.
+Email ISC@liberty.edu to set up an appointment or stop by the International Student Center (ISC).

 - All students must be registered and financially checked in for the following semester.

 - A bank statement proving funding for the additional semester(s).
 Must be sufficient to pay for tuition, fees, and housing per USCIS regulations.
 The amount is determined by the financial information on your I-20.
 (If the bank statement is not in the student’s name, an accompanying sponsor letter must be submitted.)

 Undergraduate students: Scholarships are granted for 8 semesters only.